seankross/the-unix-workbench/docs/07-Nephology.md

 ssh [username]@[IP address]
 ```

-Let's connect to your DigitalOcean server using `ssh`.
+Let's connect to our DigitalOcean server using `ssh`.
 Enter the following
 command in the terminal substituting the IP address you received from
 DigitalOcean for the IP address I'm using in this example: